 What are good classes for first-year students?

 Advanced proficiency in a Middle Eastern language requires several years of study.
 If you suspect that you would like to study Arabic, Turkish, Persian, or Hebrew while at Northwestern, it would be best to try it out as a first-year student.
-If you studied one of these languages in high school, it is important that you continue your language study.
+If you studied one of these languages in high school, we encourage you to continue your language study.
+In order to understand your current proficiency and place you into the correct class, you will need to take a Language Placement Test.

 Departments have different expectations regarding course pre-requisites.
 Some require that students take introductory courses or strongly recommend that you take 200-level courses.
 Others, such as the history department, encourage first-year students to take 200- or 300-level lecture classes.
 Lists of relevant classes include courses offered by MENA itself, and courses offered by departments such as Anthropology, History, Political Science, English, Religious Studies, and Art History.
 You should look at the websites of these departments for MENA-related courses.
 You may also want to look at the websites of faculty members and home departments for more information on required or suggested course sequences or simply ask the professor or other faculty members whether a particular course would be appropriate for first-year students.
 In any case, do jump in and begin exploring Middle East and North Africa-related classes in different disciplines.
 A world and lifetime of learning awaits!Back to top